the-mikedavis/raster/README.md

-# raster: _a minimalist SVG to PNG inline rasterizer_
+# raster: _a minimalistic, free as in speech and beer, SVG to PNG inline rasterizer_

 I generate a few `svg`s with d3.js dynamically.
 What if someone wants to save that `svg`?.